Benniechat/mtts-plugin/README.md

 # MTTS Learning Management System (LMS) Plugin

-A premium, secure, and brand-consistent Learning Management System specialized for Mid-Town Theological Seminary.
+A premium, secure, and brand-consistent Learning Management System specialized for Mountain-Top Theological Seminary.
 This plugin transforms WordPress into a full-featured educational platform with dedicated portals for students, faculty, and administrative staff.

 ## 🎨 Brand Identity